phd20/phd20.github.io/src/content/blog/4-ways-to-improve-initiative-dnd.md

 ---

-I hope these options open your eyes to how you can overcome the problems initiative introduces.
-I like these because they use characters’ scores without introducing a whole new system to the game.
+I hope these options open your eyes to how you can overcome the problems initiative introduces, without introducing a whole new system to the game.
 Try them out or let them inspire your own.

 Game on.